wardz/DRList-1.0/README.md

 ### About

 Library that contains (hopefully) the most up to date [diminishing returns](https://wow.gamepedia.com/Diminishing_returns) categorization.
 This is purely the diminishing return data itself with API's to determine if a spell has a diminishing return, if it diminishes in PvE and the category it diminishes in.
+You will have to keep track of actual DR timers yourself.

-**This addon is a rewrite of [DRData-1.0](https://www.wowace.com/projects/drdata-1-0) which is no longer maintained.**
+**This addon is a rewrite of [DRData-1.0](https://www.wowace.com/projects/drdata-1-0) by Adirelle which is no longer maintained.**
 DRList is updated to seamlessly support all World of Warcraft live clients.
 (Classic, TBC, Mainline, eventually Wotlk)

+___

 ### Manual Install